Paficent/jeode/docs/community/index.md

 ### Support the project

 Jeode is free and open source.
-If you'd like to chip in, tipping me on [Ko-fi](https://ko-fi.com/paficent) goes a long way.
+If you'd like to chip in, tipping the maintainer on [Ko-fi](https://ko-fi.com/paficent) goes a long way.